olgapombo/olgapombo.github.io/publications.md

 * *Oralidade, escrita.
 Uma eloquente revolução tecnológica*/ Orality, writing.
 An eloquent technological revolution
 * *A leitura no mundo de ontem e no mundo de amanhã*/ Reading in the world of yesterday and tomorrow
 * *Os lugares da ciência e da filosofia*/ The places of science and philosophy
-* *Da universidade medieval a´ universidade mundial electrónica*/ From the medieval University to the global electronic University
+* *Da universidade medieval à´ universidade mundial electrónica*/ From the medieval University to the global electronic University
 * *Plínio  e a internet / Enciclopédia e internet*/Pliny and the internet/Encyclopaedia and internet
-* *Filosofia e matemática – Da mathesis universalis a Lewis Carroll* (Philosophy and mathematics – From Mathesis Universalis to LewisCarroll
+* *Filosofia e matemática – Da mathesis universalis a Lewis Carroll*/ Philosophy and mathematics – From Mathesis Universalis to LewisCarroll
-* *O que é isso do pensamento cego?*/What Is it the blind thought?
+* *O que é isso do pensamento cego?*/ What Is it the blind thought?
-* *Leibniz e a ideia de máquina matemática*/Leibniz and the idea of a mathematical machine
+* *Leibniz e a ideia de máquina matemática*/ Leibniz and the idea of a mathematical machine
-* *O Lugar de Leibniz na História da Lógica*/Leibniz’s place in the History of Logic
+* *O Lugar de Leibniz na História da Lógica*/ Leibniz’s place in the History of Logic
 * *Por que não somos ainda leibnizianos*/ Why we are not yet Leibnizians
 * *Ciência, tecnociência e pseudo ciência*/ Science, technoscience, and pseudoscience
-* *Descontinuidade do Tempo e novidade em Bachelard*/ Time discontinuity and novelty in Bachelard
+* *Descontinuidade do tempo e novidade em Bachelard*/ Time discontinuity and novelty in Bachelard
 * *Mistérios da criação*/ The mysteries of creation
 * *Towards a cartography of the concept of creation in science and art*
 * *Creation in science and art.
 Comparative examples*
-* *Ciência e arte.
-Interacções, aproximações e distancias*/Science and art: interactions, approaches, and distances
 * *Science and art.
 Variations upon a common ground*
 * *Ciencia e arte.
-Afinidades admiráveis e diferenças sublimes*/Science and art: admirable affinities and sublime difference
+Afinidades admiráveis e diferenças sublimes*/ Science and art: admirable affinities and sublime differences
 * *Model’s nearness to the work of art*
-* *A imagem na ciencia e e na arte*/Image in science and art
+* *A imagem na ciencia e e na arte*/ Image in science and art
-* *Imagem e diagrama*/Image and diagram
+* *Imagem e diagrama*/ Image and diagram